CS4240-Group6/ProjectNurture/README.md

 Best run on Oculus Quest / Oculus Quest 2.

 ## Scene
-The main scene that we have developed the project on is Main2.
+The main scene that we have developed the project on is Main.

 ## Setting Up
 1. Go to Assets > Import Package > Custom Package